VirendraChavda/Predicting-Invasive-cancer/README.md

 ## Summary:
 This project demonstrates the effectiveness of combining dimensionality reduction techniques with machine learning models for gene expression analysis and cancer classification.
 It highlights the importance of feature selection in high-dimensional datasets and provides insights into model stability through robust validation techniques.

+## Contributing

+Contributions are welcome!
+If you find any issues or want to improve the code, feel free to open a pull request or create an issue in the repository.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

+For more details, please refer to the [project report](./report.pdf).